TomoGuide/TomoGuide.github.io/docs/03-tutorial/06-check-hand/index.md

 </figure>

-Here, the results of TM are shown using a proper template (right) or a flipped template (right).
+Here, the results of TM are shown using a proper template (left) or a flipped template (right).

 The TM results are much better using the proper template (perfect sharp peaks), which means that the tomo has the proper hand, but the one on the right might look plausible to an inexperienced user.